 Evolution (species in which this domain is found)

-This tree shows only several representative species.
+This tree includes only several representative species.
 The complete taxonomic breakdown of all proteins with GGDEF domain is also avaliable.

 Identification of a novel response regulator required for the swarmer-to-stalked-cell transition in Caulobacter crescentus.